sfigg/commercialization-public/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 Note: There are several pauses in the script.
 You will be prompted Y/N for the Apply operation if this is a Compact OS deployment.

 Note: Only use Compact OS on high end storage devices because Compact OS performance depends on the storage device capabilities.
-Compact OS is NOT recommend on rotational devices or storage greater than 32 GB.
+Compact OS is NOT recommended on rotational devices or storage greater than 32 GB.
 For more information, see [Compact OS](compact-os.md).

 Remove USB-A and USB-B and type *exit* to reboot your computer with Windows 10.